Comino: St Mary's Tower

 Saint Mary's Tower is the most visible structure on the island.
 Its background dates back to 1416, when the Maltese petitioned their king, Alfonso V of Aragon, to build a tower on Comino to serve as an early warning system in case of invasion, and to deter marauding Turks, pirates, smugglers and corsairs from using Comino as a hiding place and staging ground for devastating sorties onto the sister islands of Malta and Gozo.
 Two years later the king levied a special tax on imported wine to raise funds for this project, but diverted the monies into his coffers; the island remained undefended for another two hundred years.

 Finally, in 1618 the Knights of Malta under Grandmaster Wignacourt erected St Mary's Tower (Maltese: it-Torri ta' Santa Marija), located roughly in the center of the southern coast of the island.
 The tower formed part of a chain of defensive towers — the Wignacourt, Lascaris, and De Redin towers — located at vantage points along the coastline of the Maltese Islands, and greatly improved communications between Malta and Gozo.
 The tower is a large, square building with four corner turrets, located about 80 m above sea level.
-The Tower itself is about 12 m tall, with walls that are approximately 6 m thick, and it is raised on a platform and plinth that are approximately 8 m high.
+The tower itself is about 12 m tall, with walls that are approximately 6 m thick, and it is raised on a platform and plinth that are approximately 8 m high.

 During the French Blockade (1798–1800), St Mary's Tower served as a prison for suspected spies.
 In 1829 the British Military abandoned the site.
-For several decades it was deemed to be property of the local civil authorities, and may have been used as an isolation hospital, or even as a wintering pen for farm animals.
+For several decades it was deemed to be property of the local civil authorities, and might have been used as an isolation hospital, or even as a wintering pen for farm animals.
 The tower again saw active service during both World War I and World War II.
 Since 1982 the tower has been the property of the Armed Forces of Malta.
 It now serves as a lookout and staging post to guard against contraband and the illegal hunting of migratory birds at sea.
 The tower underwent extensive restoration between 2002 and 2004.
 Today, it remains the most notable structure on Comino.